ParsaAzari/Full-Adder-Gate/README.md

-# Full Adder in VHDL
+# Full Adder Gate in VHDL

 This repository contains the implementation of a 1-bit full adder in VHDL, a fundamental building block in digital electronics used to perform binary addition.
 The full adder adds two input binary digits and an input carry, generating a sum and a carry-out.